 Oral Cancer remains one of the deadliest cancers statistically because it is frequently diagnosed in the late stages of development.
-At this point, many patients are faced with less than a 50% survival rate.
+At this point, many patients have less than a 50% survival rate.

 Common Signs of Oral Cancer

 Although many signs of oral cancer easily go unnoticed, understanding what Drs.
-Gauthier and Krikunenko are looking for during your screening can help you to monitor your own oral health between visits, especially if you are a smoker or use tobacco products which places you in the high risk category.
+Gauthier and Krikunenko are looking for during your screening to help you monitor your own oral health between visits, especially if you are a smoker or use tobacco products, which places you in the high-risk category.

 - Sore throat or feeling of something caught in the throat